I-DoNt-LiKe-Micro-Soft/Doom-Virus/README.md

 6) Tries a reverse shell connection.
 7) Moves exe to temp folder, creates a ps1 reverse shell script in the tempfolder and adds it taskscheduler.
 8) Hides the malware directory.
-9) Then deletes the exe from the system relying on the reverse shell startup script for persistence
-10) Undetected by only windows-defender when reverse shell is removed i need to find another way, like making a python rat.
+9) Undetected by only windows-defender when reverse shell is removed i need to find another way, like making a python rat.
-11) USB Dropper has been implemented.
+10) USB Dropper has been implemented.
 -----------------
 Features i want to implement:
 1) Everybrand of Anti-virus needs to be bypassed.